wtee/av_scua/README.md

 Changing Filters
 -----------------

-To change the filterable fields, navicate to 'templates/basic/dtable.html' and modify the javascript generated table data:
+To change the filterable fields, navigate to 'templates/basic/dtable.html' and modify the javascript generated table data:

 > ``` {.sourceCode .javascript}